 In the early 1980s, the original section of our school, built in 1927, was torn down and a decade later a new addition was built on the site.
 In the early 1990s, all intermediate schools in Fairfax County were renamed as middle schools.
-Explore the evolution of our building in this series of aerial photographs courtesy of the Fairfax County Park Authority.
+Explore the evolution of our building in this series of aerial photographs courtesy of Fairfax County's GIS & Mapping Services.

 The Sudler Cup

 In 1995 the Herndon Middle School Band, under the direction of Ms. Noreen Liennemann, won the prestigious Sudler Cup, presented by the John Philip Sousa Foundation to honor middle school concert bands that have demonstrated high standards of excellence over a period of years.